St Ninian's Church, Whitby: History

-The inhabitants of lower Whitby were unhappy with having to travel up to St Mary's Church which was on the hilltop of the East Cliff; one of the reasons cited for the building of St Nininan's was to alleviate that journey from the west bank of the river, up the 199 steps to the church.
+The inhabitants of lower Whitby were unhappy with having to travel up to St Mary's Church, which was on the hilltop of the East Cliff; one of the reasons cited for the building of St Nininan's was to alleviate that journey from the west bank of the river, up the 199 steps to the church.
 So they formed a shareholders fund to build their own church, and purchased a site on Baxtergate for £500, with the final cost of the entire church coming in at £2,000.
 They petitioned the Archbishop of York for an Anglican minister, and the rights given to a chapel of ease.
 The archbishop is said to have acceded as he was now free of having to build another church.
 The church was traditionally a chapel of ease to the Church of St Mary, on the east cliff at Whitby.
 In 1863, the church was dedicated to St Ninian; previous to this, it had been known as either Baxtergate Chapel (or less commonly as New Chapel.)
 It was only one of two Anglican churches in England to be dedicated to St Ninian.

-Between 1881 and 1882, the church was extensively renovated with the box-pews removed in favour or ordinary pews, which reduced the numbers the church could host from 800 to 600.
+Between 1881 and 1882, the church was extensively renovated with the box-pews removed in favour or ordinary pews, which reduced the number the church could host from 800 to 600.
 In the 1890s, the church was closed again for renovations, to a design drawn up by Edward H Smailes, who had the chancel and apse completely renovated.
 The upper galleries were not changed during this time, so whilst the lower floor has an Anglo-Catholic feel to its design, the galleries are the same now as they were when they were built in the 1770s.
-In 1892, three bells were acquired from Mears and Stainbank, though these have remained not hung in a belfry.
+In 1892, three bells were acquired from Mears and Stainbank, though these have remained not been hung in a belfry.

 In 1994, the church voted to leave the Church of England and join the Anglican Catholic Church over the ordination of women priests.
 It was the first church in Britain to leave the established Church of England structure "wholesale".
 In 1994, the Bishop of Whitby wrote to the Archbishop of York asking for the licence of St Ninian's to be revoked on account of the repairs needed to be made at the church.
 The problems of the decaying church could have led to falling masonry, and this would incur legal liability problems for the 30 owners of the church.
 However, only 15 members of the church could be located, and the approval status for church decisions needed a 51% majority or higher.
 The original 30 investors in the church passed on their rights through inheritance, sale, transfer, and in at least one instance, bankruptcy.
 Up until its secession from the Church of England, St Ninian's was the second oldest Anglican church in the town of Whitby (only the Church of St Mary is older), with the other churches in the town following in the 19th century.